awsdocs/aws-codepipeline-user-guide/doc_source/connections-ghes.md

 + You must have already created a code repository with GitHub Enterprise Server\.

 **Important**
-AWS CodeStar Connections does not support GitHub Enterprise Server version 2\.22\.0\.
+AWS CodeStar Connections does not support GitHub Enterprise Server version 2\.22\.0 due to a known issue in the release\.
+To connect, upgrade to version 2\.22\.1 or the latest available version\.

 **Topics**
 + [Create a connection to GitHub Enterprise Server \(console\)](#connections-ghes-console)